GitHub-Sofyan/academic-personal-1/content/home/experience.md

   location = "Singapore"
   date_start = "2013-01-21"
   date_end = "2015-04-31"
-  description = """ Provided Strength and Conditioning services to National Athletes and served as Sports Science Coordinator and Strength and Conditioning Coach for Singapore Sailing and Silat."""
+  description = """ Provided Strength and Conditioning services to National Athletes and served as Sports Science Coordinator and Strength and Conditioning Coach for Singapore Sailing and Silat.
+  """

 +++